anakic/querystorm-docs/DefiningFunctions/Managing packages.md

 5. Copy the token
 6. In QueryStorm, enter the token as the password of the new feed and your email address (that's associated with your azure account) as the username

 That's it.
-Now you can publish to your new feed!
-Share the feed URL with your users, and you're good to go.
+You can now publish to your new feed!
+The only thing left to do is to share the feed URL with your users so they can add it to their list of sources.

 For a video of the entire process, please click below: